 Here’s a helpful tip for small hands.
-To hold the cards, let your young kids use a chip clip, a Little Hands Card Holder, or allow your kids to put their cards on the table — even though they will be visible.
+To hold the cards, let your young kids use a chip clip, a Little Hands Card Holder, or let younger players place their playing cards on the table — even though they will be visible to others.

-Also, the recommended age ranges of the card games aren’t set in stone.
+Also, keep in mind that the recommended age ranges of the card games aren’t set in stone.
 You know your kids best and can decide if they can play games higher or lower than the recommended age levels.

 Favorite Card Games for Kids